jeepee12/GameLauncherCloud-Client/README.md

 ### Windows client
 - [X] Decide if I do it with Windows form or Xaml

-- [ ] Create the base of the client (Launch the games and calculate game time)
+- [X] Create the base of the client (Launch the games and calculate game time)

-- [ ] Push the client data to the database
+- [X] Push the client data to the database

+- [ ] Various code and UX improvements

 ### Database
-- [ ] Create the data base on fire base
+- [X] Create the data base on fire base

 ### Data viewer
 - [ ] Create a client to see the database data